Tazuhara/first-step/readme.md

-# Git and GitHub Course
+# First step to own Git > GitHub

-Crash course for Git
+anything like that